datastore function creates a datastore, which is a repository for

-files as a single entity.
-If files are too large to fit in memory,
+location, or a database as a single entity.
+If the data is too large to fit

 A datastore is an object for reading a single file or a collection of files or data.